NCPlayz/College-Work/2-Processing/README.md

 }

 void draw() {
- background(bgColor);
+ // essentially clears canvas every frame, otherwise there would be residual ellipses from previous draw calls. background(bgColor);
  fill(fgColor);

+ // draws two ellipses, one that drifts towards the bottom-left corner,
- ellipse(leftCircleX - frame * 2, circlesY + frame, radius, radius);
+ // and another that drifts towards the top-right corner. ellipse(leftCircleX - frame * 2, circlesY + frame, radius, radius);
  ellipse(rightCircleX + frame * 5, circlesY - frame, radius, radius);

- frame++;
+ // increments the value used for setting the X and Y values of the ellipses for the animations. frame++;
 }
 ```